8 Tips For Supporting Your Student Through the College Application Process

 Ask them questions about what they want to study (if they have an idea; there’s no shame in going into college undecided), how far away from home they want to go, whether they’re looking for a big school or a small school and more.

 Help them think about which factors they want to prioritize and which ones are non-negotiable.
-There’s thousands of colleges in the United States alone, but thinking about these questions will narrow the field and make the process less daunting.
+There are thousands of colleges in the United States alone, but thinking about these questions will narrow the field and make the process less daunting.

 Help With Scheduling College Tours

 If schedules allow, it may be helpful to visit campuses during the school year to see what campus looks like in action.
-After your student does research on what kind of tours their prospective schools offer, here’s where you come in: help coordinate schedules, transportation and lodging, if applicable.
+After your teen does research on what kind of tours their prospective schools offer, here’s where you come in: help coordinate schedules, transportation, and lodging, if applicable.

 See if you can visit multiple colleges on one trip to save time and money.